WICG/webpackage/go/bundle/README.md

 ## Usage

 ### gen-bundle
-`gen-bundle` generates a bundled exchange file from a HAR file.
+`gen-bundle` generates a bundled exchange file.
+There are three ways to provide a set of exchanges to bundle; by a HAR file, by a URL list, and by a local directory.

+These command-line flags are common to all the three options:

+- `-primaryURL` specifies the bundle's main resource URL.
+This URL is also used as the fallback destination when browser cannot process the bundle.
+- `-manifestURL` specifies the bundle's [manifest](https://www.w3.org/TR/appmanifest/) URL.
+- `-o` specifies name of the output bundle file.

+#### From a HAR file

 One convenient way to generate HAR file is via Chrome Devtools.
 Navigate to "Network" panel, and right-click on any resource and select "Save as HAR with content".
 ![generating har with devtools](https://raw.githubusercontent.com/WICG/webpackage/master/go/bundle/har-devtools.png)